sharmila06anand2006/Authx_Security_System/Security_System_AuthXSecure-main/FACE_RECOGNITION_GUIDE.md

 ## ✅ Next Steps

 1. Go to: http://localhost:3000/face-registration.html
-2. Register Keerthi's face using webcam
+2. Register Sharmila's face using webcam
 3. Test at: http://localhost:3000/door-access.html

 That's it!
 Much simpler than the v2 system.